brimdata/zed/docs/zq/README.md

 `-f zson.`  Also, `-Z` is a shortcut for `-f zson` with `-pretty 4` as described below.

+And since JSON is another common format choice, the `-j` flag is a shortcut for `-f json.`

 ### 3.1 Output Format Selection

 When the format is not specified with `-f`, it defaults to ZSON if the output